awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-If both participants are disconnected, the SIP media application ignores the Lambda response\.
+If you respond to a `Hangup` event with an action, the SIP media application ignores the action if no other `Participants` show a `Status` of `Connected`\.